 Taken together — the time, the even pace, the strong closing sectionals, and the profile — this was a performance that stands up well on objective analysis.
 Stratusnine is a horse to keep firmly in mind over the winter months, particularly if continuing in similar conditions, as the Paceform data suggests there could be more to come.

-This is a typical example of the type of horse the Paceform Figures are designed to highlight — a performance that stands out on the data and points to future opportunity.
+This is a typical example of the type of horse the Paceform Figures are designed to highlight — a performance that stands out on the data and points scope for further improvement.

 Rob, Paceform Figures